Narrativa® TLF Voyager

 Tables, Listings, and Figures (TLFs) are essential components of clinical study reporting.
 They translate raw clinical data into structured outputs that support regulatory documents like Clinical Study Reports (CSRs), address health authority queries, and guide scientific publications.
 Traditionally, creating and validating TLFs is a time-intensive, multi-step process involving statistical programmers, biostatisticians, and medical writers.
 Frequent revisions, code rewrites, and manual interpretation can lead to significant delays in regulatory submission.

-TLF Voyager streamlines this process using generative AI and the Narrativa Knowledge Graph, enabling rapid and accurate generation of TLFs directly from clinical datasets.
+TLF Voyager for TLFs streamlines this process using AI agents and the Narrativa Knowledge Graph, enabling rapid and accurate generation of TLFs directly from clinical datasets.

 Benefits